 You’ve also probably heard that Resident Evil 7 has gone back to the series roots, and it excites me to say that it’s true.
 The game’s producer, Masachika Kawata, considers the main pillars of the franchise to be broken up into trilogies.
 So, gone are a series of indecisive Resident Evils that struggled to find their identity.
 Instead, what we have is a game born of reflection, and it’s exciting to see the franchise find its centre.
 This is the start of a new chapter, one that embraces the classics while making the most of modern game design.

-This is where I commend Capcom for taking a risk other triple A developers would shy away from.
+This is where I commend Capcom for taking a risk other AAA developers would shy away from.
 This could’ve gone either way for a series with such deep roots.
 Hell, it may have just been a byproduct of chasing the VR market.
 But, whether it was a legitimate decision or happy accident, it pays off, and Capcom is running with it.
 We get a Resident Evil game that is the most in-your-face and visceral offering to date.

 Why does it always rain on me?